 In May of 2016, I was promoted to Senior Web Developer.
 I had taken to constantly improving the collaboration between Interactive Design and IS&T, especially with cross-discipline complex projects and organize knowledge-sharing meetings.
 We’ve been doing much more plugin maintenance and creation.
 Along with our Web Developer III, we’ve been pushing code quality and standards through pull requests, code reviews, and automated continuous integration testing as well as integrated code linting.
 I also have a passion for maintaining morale and team building/collaboration: meetups and conferences, team outings, pumpkin carving during the fall, Yankee swaps during the winter, and the occasional Friday-afternoon game/downtime when our workload allows.

-Director of Web Development:
+Director of Web Development, Assistant:

-In May of 2018, I was promoted to the newly created position of Director of Web Development.
+In May of 2018, I was promoted to the newly created position of Assistant Director of Web Development.
 I wrote the job description myself, with input from my manager.
 The department expansion was in full force, so in order to ensure a stable reporting and support structure, one of the main goals of this move was to solidify the developers, not simply as a support role in the department, but as its own unit with unique priorities, roadmaps, and projects.

 Interactive Timeline of My Career Growth: